mictab/g5-projects/README.md

 # g5-projects
 A list of group 5's projinda projects.

+For the course DD1349 _Project in Introduction to Computer Science_ at KTH Royal Institute of Technology.

 Send a PR adding a short description of your project to the list 🚀

 ## How to
 Add your entry in this format to the list below: